Thierry Jamin: Reactions

-On 8 July 2017, a group of twelve Peruvian and international experts (bio-anthropologists, specialists in the study and conservation of human remains including mummies) issued a statement through the World Congress on Mummy Studies denouncing the fraud of "extraterrestrial mummies".
-It states that these productions are "undoubtedly human remains Pre-Columbians [...] manipulated and even mutilated to obtain an 'ad hoc' appearance for commercial exploitation".
-The press release goes on to denounce the authors of these productions and those exploiting them, calling these practices "criminal abuse" that "violates human dignity in a profound way", as well as "numerous national and international norms that watch for the defense of Cultural Heritage".
+On 8 July 2017, a group of twelve Peruvian and international bio-anthropologists (specialists in the study and conservation of human remains, including mummies) issued a statement through the World Congress on Mummy Studies denouncing the fraud of "extraterrestrial mummies."
+It stated that these productions are "undoubtedly human remains pre-Columbians [...] manipulated and even mutilated to obtain an 'ad hoc' appearance for commercial exploitation".
+The press release went on to denounce the authors of these productions and those exploiting them, calling these practices "criminal abuse" that "violates human dignity in a profound way," as well as "numerous national and international norms that watch for the defense of Cultural Heritage."

-On July 13, 2017, American archaeologist Carl Feagans concluded that it was a "hoax".
+On July 13, 2017, American archaeologist Carl Feagans concluded that it was a "hoax."

-On August 3, 2017, anthropology professors John Hoopes and Jennifer Raff of the University of Kansas call the project pseudoscientific and denounce its lack of respect for indigenous peoples.
+On August 3, 2017, anthropology professors John Hoopes and Jennifer Raff of the University of Kansas called the project pseudoscientific and denounced its lack of respect for indigenous peoples.

-On October 28, 2019 the Ministry of Culture of the Republic of Peru demands that the National University San Luis Gonzaga de Ica (controversial) to hand over to the Peruvian state the "fake alien mummies" described as "human remains", explaining that "during the two visits, SDC Ica staff were unable to enter the site where the remains are located, the first time due to the absence of the Vice-Rector for Research, and the second time by decision of the Vice-Rector, despite his own invitation, who proposed scheduling the visit to take photos of the presumed archaeological remains for November 5 this year".
+On October 28, 2019, the Ministry of Culture of the Republic of Peru demanded that the National University San Luis Gonzaga de Ica (controversial) to hand over to the Peruvian state the "fake alien mummies" described as "human remains", explaining that "during the two visits, SDC Ica staff were unable to enter the site where the remains are located, the first time due to the absence of the Vice-Rector for Research, and the second time by decision of the Vice-Rector, despite his own invitation, who proposed scheduling the visit to take photos of the presumed archaeological remains for November 5 this year".